 Job growth in Lancaster has created new employment opportunities for residents of Lancaster.
 There are a variety of different industries, both common and specialized, and they include:

 - Warehouse/storage and goods transport

-Despite the minor growth in the city’s job market, many residents have to commute into nearby larger cities to find full-time work.
+Despite the minor growth in the city’s job market, many residents have to commute to nearby larger cities to find full-time work.
 In addition, Lancaster’s unemployment rate is three percent higher than the national average of 4.7 percent, which may be causing economical hardship for some residents and causing or increasing feelings of depression and anxiety.
-However, since it is unlikely that these unemployed individuals have any type of health insurance, it is unlikely that they are getting the mental health treatment they need.
+However, since these unemployed individuals have any type of health insurance, they are unlikely to get the mental health treatment they need.

 Poverty and Mental Health Issues in Lancaster

-Poverty and Lancaster’s climbing suicide rate may have a correlation.
-The number of suicides in both Pennsylvania and the surrounding counties are on the rise, and while the act of suicide may be performed in a moment of desperation, others who are living with economic hardship may commit suicide when they so no other way out of their situation.
-The threat of bankruptcy, mounting medical bills and other types of debt may also be factors for Lancaster residents who fall into depression and choose to take their own lives.
+Poverty and Lancaster’s climbing suicide rate may be related.
+The number of suicides in both Pennsylvania and the surrounding counties is on the rise, and while the act of suicide may be performed in a moment of desperation, others who are living with economic hardship may commit suicide when they so no other way out of their situation.
+The threat of bankruptcy, mounting medical bills, and other types of debt may also be factors for Lancaster residents who fall into depression and choose to take their own lives.

 The Challenges of Finding Mental Health Treatment in Lancaster

 Not all residents living in Lancaster may be able to find access to mental health treatment, even if they are aware they need it.
 While children in Lancaster are the largest group in the city to have coverage, there are currently no inpatient services in the county for minors facing mental health crises, and they must be sent elsewhere for treatment.